 A quarter section of land on the Dickinson Research Extension Center adjacent to a highly traveled Highway 22 was selected for the site.
 This parcel was previously split into eight approximately 20 acres plots.
 The land had been farmed conventionally for several years and exhibited potential for improvement in soil health parameters such as organic matter, infiltration, and productivity.
 A "Technical Advisory Group" (TAG) or managing group was developed which included a representative from each of three Soil Conservation Districts, the Dunn and Stark County NRCS District Conservationists, the NRCS Area Resource Soil Scientist, the Dickinson Research Extension Center (DREC) director, DREC's farm manager, and the Project Manager.
 This group recommended the managerial practices to be implemented including the crop rotation to be used.
-The basic crop rotation was; alfalfa > alfalfa > alfalfa > winter triticale/hairy vetch > corn > oats/peas followed by a multi-species cover crop > spring wheat > winter wheat. (see attached Map of Plots) All crops were seeded with a JD 1590 no-till drill and fertilized to recommended levels per soil test.
-The multi-specie cover crop mix included up to 10 varieties of warm and cool season grasses, legumes and brassicas.
+The basic crop rotation was; alfalfa & amp;gt; alfalfa & amp;gt; alfalfa > winter triticale/hairy vetch > corn > oats/peas followed by a multi-species cover crop & amp;gt; spring wheat & amp;gt; winter wheat.
+See attached & amp;guot;Map of Plots& amp;guot; All crops were seeded with a JD 1590 no-till drill and fertilized to recommended levels per soil test.
+The multispecies cover crop mix included up to 10 varieties of warm and cool season grasses, legumes and brassicas.
 The intent was to improve soil quality, since soil armor was lacking, grazing was not incorporated with the exception of the corn in year one on Plot 4.
 In subsequent years the corn was harvested for grain with the stalks and leaves left for soil armor.